scribe-public/sample-policies/docs/v2/initiatives/bp1.md

 | gitlab-org-token-excessive-lifespan | [Forbid Long-Lived Tokens in GitLab Organization](../rules/gitlab/org/longlive-tokens.md) | Verify no GitLab organization tokens have an excessively long lifespan. |

 ## [CT-4] Reduce automation access to read-only

-**Description**: Reduce automation access to read-only
+Reduce automation access to read-only

+## Mitigation
-**Mitigation**: Restrict automation accounts to read-only access, following the principle of least privilege to minimize potential damage.
+Restrict automation accounts to read-only access, following the principle of least privilege to minimize potential damage.

-**Full Description**:
+## **Full Description**

 CI systems should have read access only to source code repositories to limit the risk from compromised automation accounts.